 - Weekly — Email Newsletter — Free Magazine — Linkedin Group

-Patrick Willer is a Workforce Innovation Consultant at SAP.
+Patrick Willer is a Solution Engineer at Salesforce.com.
 He is intrigued by people: How we think, connect, and create together.
 This is what inspires his learning, and informs his business career in Human Capital Management.
 Patrick specializes in creativity, innovation, social collaboration, and solution-focused planning and execution of strategies impactful to Human Capital Management.
 Follow or connect with Patrick @PattWiller